mark-watson/Clojure-AI-Book/manuscript/preface.md

 **Editor: Carol Watson**

-Thanks to the following people who found typos in this and earlier book editions: none so far!
+Thanks to the following people who found typos in this and earlier book editions: Roger Erens

+Thanks to the following people who suggested improvements in this and earlier book editions: non so far.